Rebecca Kiessling

-Rebecca Kiessling (born July 22, 1969) is an American pro-life activist and attorney.
+Rebecca Kiessling (born July 22, 1969) is an American anti-abortion activist and attorney.
 Her advocacy is focused on criminalizing abortion, including in the case of pregnancy from rape.

 Early life

 Kiessling was raised in Detroit by Larry and Gail Wasser, who raised her and her adopted brother in the Jewish faith.
 She graduated from law school at age 23.
 During law school, she converted to Catholicism.

 In the 1960s, Kiessling's mother was raped at knifepoint and fell pregnant following the assault.
 She then was advised by her rape counselor that she obtain an illegal abortion in back alley clinics since the elective procedure was illegal by Michigan law at that time, and consulting a legal physician would have been costly.
 However, she was deterred from obtaining an abortion due to the unsanitary area and practices there.
 After she gave birth to Kiessling, Kiessling's mother gave her daughter up for adoption.

 At age 19, Kiessling met with her birth mother, Joann, who had told her that her biological father was a serial rapist as well as "Caucasian and of large build".